Stefanos2021/Senior-Capstone/README.md

 #### MongoDB, Spring Boot, Angular JS

 <img src="Logical Solution Diagram.png"/>
-This diagram was the most helpful in my planning phase.
  I was able to map out the logical solutions and see the project in a different lense!
 I made adjustments to my project as needed.
+I display the connections and the libraries used in my application.
+AntZlibrary was a great resource to design the UI, and Kendo was used for the scheduler.
+I ended using 2 apis with over 14 endpoints!